Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Conclusions

-The numerical experiments revealed the fact that under all considered settings, the standard Gaussian ensemble performed always worst out of the considered measurement matrices.
+The numerical experiments revealed the fact that under all considered settings, the standard Gaussian ensemble performed always worse than the orthogonal constructions.
+The MSE for the geometric ensemble was found to be an increasing function of the peak-to-average ratio of the eigenvalues of the sensing matrix, suggesting that spectrally uniform sensing matrices are beneficial for recovery.
 When the sparsity was non-uniform, the ranking of the orthogonal constructions depended on the noise level.
 For highly noisy measurements, the row-orthogonal measurement matrix was found to provide the best overall MSE, while relatively clean measurements benefited from the $T$-orthogonal sensing matrices.
 These findings show that the choice of random measurement matrix does have an impact in the MSE of the reconstruction when noise is present.
 Furthermore, if the source does not have a uniform sparsity, the effect becomes even more varied and complex.

 A natural extension of the current work is to consider Bayesian optimal recovery and its message passing approximation for the matrix ensembles that differ from the standard ones.
-The work in this direction is currently underway.
+Indeed, since the initial submission of the present paper, such algorithms have been developed and shown to benefit of matrices with structure, see for example, \cite{Kabashima-Vehkapera-isit2014, Cakmak-Winther-Fleury-itw2014, Ma-Yuan-Ping-2015, Opper-Cakmak-Winther-arxiv2015}.

 \appendices